magento/devdocs/guides/v2.2/cloud/env/environment-vars_magento.md

 </tr>
 <tr>
 <td><code>BUILD_OPT_SKIP_SCD</code></td>
 <td>Skips static content deployment during the build phase.
 If you are already deploying static content during the build phase with Configuration Management, you may want to turn it off for a quick build test.
 We do not recommend using this option as running static deployment during the deployment phase can greatly increase deployment times and downtime for your live site.
-Available in versions 2.1.4 and later, 2.2.X.</td>
+Available in 2.2.X.</td>
 <td>skip_scd = disabled</td>
 </tr>
 </tbody>